 - 1/2 tsp paprika

 - 1/4 tsp salt

 - Line your slow cooker with a slow cooker liner.
 Place all ingredients except for the shredded cheese in the slow cooker and stir until fully combined.

 - Cook on high for 2.5-3 hours (depending on how thick a consistency you want your dip.
 See below the recipe card for more details).

 - During the last 15 minutes of cooking, sprinkle on the shredded cheese and place the lid back on the slow cooker to help melt the cheese.

 *For the dairy-free version please omit the shredded cheese in the last step.

 Tips on the slow cooker mexican quinoa dip:

-- If you want a little less fire I would suggest using Pace® Mild or Medium Picante or even try their line of Chunky salsas which I love too.
+- If you want a little less fire I would suggest using a Mild or Medium Picante or even a chunky salsas which I love too.
 You can also go a little easier on the chili powder.